One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 Choose a Land-Only Trip If:

-- You want more hiking, rail travel, fishing, or road-trip flexibility
+- Hiking, rail travel, fishing, or road-trip flexibility matter most.

-- You want Denali and the interior to be the main focus
+- Denali and the interior are the main focus.

 Cost Differences: Cruise vs. Land Tour